GabeScott/standard-works-vault/General Conference/2004 April - Stay on the High Road.md

 And while I am speaking of things to avoid, I again mention drugs.
 Please do not experiment with them.
 Stay away from them as if they were a foul disease, for such they really are.

 Never assume that you can make it alone.
 You need the help of the Lord.
 Never hesitate to get on your knees in some private place and speak with Him.
 What a marvelous and wonderful thing is prayer.
 Think of it.
 We can actually speak with our Father in Heaven.
 He will hear and respond, but we need to listen to that response.
 Nothing is too serious and nothing too unimportant to share with Him.
-He has said, “Come unto me, all ye that labour and are heavy laden, and I will give you rest” (Matt.
-11:28).
-He continues, “For my yoke is easy, and my burden is light” (Matt.
-11:30).
+He has said, “Come unto me, all ye that labour and are heavy laden, and I will give you rest” ([[Matthew 11.28|Matthew 11:28]]).
+He continues, “For my yoke is easy, and my burden is light” ([[Matthew 11.30|Matthew 11:30]]).

 That simply means that when all is said and done, His way is easy to bear, and His path is easy to trod.
-Paul wrote to the Romans, “For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost” (Rom.
-14:17).
+Paul wrote to the Romans, “For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost” ([[Romans 14.17|Romans 14:17]]).

 Faith in the Lord Jesus Christ must be a beacon light before you, a polar star in your sky.